withr/withr.github.io/_posts/2016-10-24-install-tensorflow-ubuntu-16-04.md

 >3.
 Reboot computer using sudo reboot, then access it again

- - Instal CUDA & cuDNN.
+ - **Instal CUDA & cuDNN**.
 Now, you can instal CUDA using following command:

 ~~~~
 sudo sh cuda_8.0.44_linux-run